 First, note that the OPMA is about providing, not gathering, information.
 As such, this guidance applies to public meetings and not public hearings.

-As of March 24, 2020, and continuing through midnight on April 23, 2020, Governor Inslee eased normal rules providing that the public must be allowed to attend any meeting of the governing body of a public agency.
-Under the Governor’s amended proclamation, all agencies subject to OPMA are prohibited from conducting any meeting that is subject to OPMA unless it is not conducted in-person and instead provides an option for the public to attend the proceedings through telephonic access, at a minimum, with optional electronic, internet, or other means of remote access.
+The proclamation eased normal rules providing that the public must be allowed to attend any meeting of the governing body of a public agency.
+Under the proclamation, all agencies subject to the OPMA are prohibited from conducting any meeting that is subject to the OPMA unless it is not conducted in person and instead provides an option for the public to attend the proceedings through telephonic access, at a minimum, with optional electronic, internet, or other means of remote access.

 The Governor also suspended the rule that agencies cannot place conditions on attendance, although the Governor requests that agencies comply with the regular rule to the greatest extent possible.
-This suspension is important because many remote-access systems require the public to register personal information to login to remote meeting platforms.
+This suspension is important because many remote-access systems require the public to register personal information to log in to meeting platforms.

-Before conducting a meeting under the March 24, 2020 amended proclamation, agencies should consider:
+Before conducting a meeting under the proclamation, agencies should consider:

 - Is the meeting truly necessary or can some issues be set over for a future meeting?